nbonaventura/helioai-dataset-readmes/hl-spect/dataset.md

 - Feed the synthetic Mars-view images into MEGS-AI to estimate irradiance at Mars and validate those estimates against MAVEN/EUVM observations.

+The validation and test sets were cut out events (short periods of time) as defined in in this [script](https://github.com/emassara/2024-hl-radiation-ml/blob/main/scripts/events.py).

 ## 2.2 Raw Data

 <!-- Appropriate description -->